 Hasse Lake Fisheries Restoration

-In recent decades, changes in watershed land use have resulted in increased nutrient runoff, particularly phosphorus, into many lakes, including Hasse Lake.
-Increased phosphorus in aquatic systems has led to increased intensity and frequency of algal blooms, especially blue-green cyanobacteria blooms, and fish kills.
+In recent decades, changes in watershed land use have resulted in increased nutrient runoff, particularly phosphorus, into many lakes, including Hasse Lake that has led to increased intensity and frequency of algal blooms, especially blue-green cyanobacteria blooms, and fish kills.
 Recurring fish kills in Hasse Lake have decimated what used to be a popular stocked sport fishery.
 The primary goal of this project is to support and collaborate with local efforts to reduce nutrient loading in Hasse Lake to improve water quality and restore the stocked sport fishery.
-During surveys in past seasons, we have found no evidence of large fish species in Hasse Lake, catching only fathead minnows and brook stickleback.
-In 2017/18, we continued to; monitor lake health, participate in outreach activities and provide technical guidance and recommendations for on-the-ground restoration activities in collaboration with Parkland County and local agricultural producers.
-We will continue to participate in local initiatives, providing support through data collection, communication, coordination and delivery of on-the-ground restoration projects.
+In 2018/19, we continued to monitor lake health, participate in outreach activities, and provide technical guidance and recommendations for on-the-ground restoration activities in collaboration with Parkland County and local agricultural producers.
+We will continue to participate in local initiatives, providing support through data collection, communication, coordination, and delivery of on-the-ground restoration projects.

 Alberta Biodiversity Monitoring Institute (ABMI), Alberta Environment and Parks (AEP), North Saskatchewan Watershed Alliance (NSWA), Parkland County Alternative Land Use Services Program (ALUS)

 We are working hard to upload all past summaries.
 If there is a report you would like to see that isn't presently here, please email firstname.lastname@example.org